aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/how-to-apply-custom-logic-to-unmerged-regions/_index.md

 1. Call the **ExecuteCustomLogicOnEmptyRegions** method.
 This method is provided in this sample.
 It performs actions which allow the specified handler to be called for each unmerged region.
 This method is reusable and can be copied unaltered to any project which requires it (along with any dependent methods).This method executes the following steps:
    1. Sets the handler specified by the user to the **MailMerge.FieldMergingCallback** property.
    1. Calls the **CreateDataSourceFromDocumentRegions** method which accepts the user’s **Document** and **ArrayList** containing regions names.
 This method will create a dummy data source containing tables for each unmerged region in the document.
    1. Executes mail merge on the document using the dummy data source.
-When mail merge is executed with this data source it enables the user-specified handler to be called for each unmerge region and the custom logic applied
+When mail merge is executed with this data source it allows the user-specified handler to be called for each unmerge region and the custom logic applied

 **The Code**

 The implementation for the **ExecuteCustomLogicOnEmptyRegions** method is found below.
-This method accepts many parameters:
+This method accepts several parameters:

 1. The [Document](http://www.aspose.com/api/java/words/com.aspose.words/classes/Document) object containing unmerged regions which are to be handled by the passed handler.
 1. The handler class which defines the logic to apply to unmerged regions.
 This handler must implement the [IFieldMergingCallback](http://www.aspose.com/api/java/words/com.aspose.words/interfaces/IFieldMergingCallback) interface.